Do You Need an Appraisal for a HELOC?

 Do All HELOCs Require an Appraisal?

-- The borrower has an excellent credit score and a solid financial profile
+- You have an excellent credit score and a strong financial profile

-- The lender has access to a recent appraisal report for the property
+- The lender already has access to a recent appraisal on the property

 Maximizing the Appraisal Process

-- Clearing any clutter and ensuring all rooms are accessible
+- Declutter and ensure all rooms are accessible

-- Opening blinds and turning on lights so that spaces are well-lit
+- Open blinds and turn on lights so spaces are well-lit

-- Documenting your home’s square footage to verify appraiser measurements
+- Document your home’s square footage to verify appraiser measurements

-- Making minor repairs and catching up on any deferred maintenance
+- Make minor repairs and address any outstanding maintenance issues

 HELOC Alternatives That May Not Require an Appraisal